salmaerraji/alx-system_engineering-devops/0x01-shell_permissions/README.md

 su betty: switches the curent user to the user betty.
 whoami: prints the effective username of the curent user.
-groups: prints all the groups the current user is part of.
+groups: prints all the groups the current user is part of. chown betty hello: changes the owner of the file hello to the user betty.